WATOLINK/mind-speech-interface-ssvep/README.md

    cd ..
 ```

-If you are not using active electrodes, continue here:
+Regardless of if you are or are not using active electrodes, continue here:
 ```python
    cd ODC-DEMO
 ```